ulab-committee/ulab-website/README.md

 Things you may want to cover:

-* Ruby version
+* This Rails app runs on Ruby 2.5.1

-* System dependencies
+* You'll need PostgreSQL installed

+    * On Mac, just download `Postgres.app`

+    * On Windows and Linux, follow the instructions on the PostgreSQL website

 * Configuration